 Our recommendation when it comes to understanding and becoming intimate with the Everglades begins with a visit to the Everglades National Park located southwest of Miami and Homestead.

-Marjory Stoneman Douglas, Florida’s legendary conservationist and author, called it the “River of Grass” and redefined its reputation from “worthless” muddy lowland to a precious slow-moving body of water.
-Some think of it as an impenetrable swamp, a vast forest of cypress trees, and home to the Florida panther.
+Marjory Stoneman Douglas, Florida’s legendary conservationist, and author, called it the “River of Grass” and redefined its reputation from “worthless” muddy lowland to a precious slow-moving body of water.
+Some think of it as an impenetrable swamp, a vast forest of cypress trees, and also home to the Florida panther.